arg0naut91/neatRanges/README.md

     this means 0 days; in case of `timestamp`, it refers to 0 seconds.
 A gap of 1 day / 1 second would be expressed as `max_gap = 1L`;

   - `fmt` defines the format.
-By default, it uses `Y-M-D` for dates, and `Y-M-D H:M:OS` for timestamps.
+By default, it uses `%Y-%m-%d` for dates, and `%Y-%m-%d %H:%M:%OS` for timestamps.
 If your ranges are in another format, you need to modify that accordingly.

 <!-- end list -->